Ticos returning home find adjusting difficult in Costa Rica

 If you are Costa Rican and left Costa Rica several decades ago, you will find adjusting difficult when you return.
 You probably think that returning home for your retirement is pretty easy.
 Well, let me assure you it’s not and adjusting is difficult, much more than you’ll expect.

 Costa Rica, like all other countries, has changed in those several decades that you’ve been away.
 It’s not that same Costa Rica that you left.

-If you’d go to a meeting of former schoolmates, you will see that they have all changed.
+If you’d go to a meeting with former schoolmates, you will see that they have all changed.
 You will not recognize half of them.
 Some are bald now, others have a big beer belly, others have their hair dyed a different color or someone who had a nose job done.
 Of course, that’s only the physical aspect of time passing by.
 For sure, you’ll also notice, that they are all different persons than they were when you were in school.

 Everything has changed, the who country did.
 You might find adjusting a bit difficult.
 Just check these examples:

 The prices have changed, of course, we have had several devaluations.
 In 1980, the exchange rate was 8.60 for the dollar.
 Now the exchange rate is 608.
 That’s 7,000% more.

 In 1980, you could rent a nice house for 8,000 colones.
 That same house will now rent for 800,000 colones.

 In 40 years, the infrastructure has hardly changed.
 We have the same bad roads.
 Also, we have the same bad drivers, but a million more than we had before.
 You’ll get stuck in traffic, more often than you’d like to.
 You’ll find adjusting difficult.